SchroeterJan/JS-Sparkmate/README.md

 We bought batteries and an electric engine, registered the raft with the municipality and had many memorable days and evenings.

 ![alt text](https://github.com/SchroeterJan/JS-Sparkmate/blob/main/Raft/IMG_3358.jpeg?raw=true)

+## Door

+When moving to Paris my apartment came with two doors missing, so I got to work for having the option to seperate the living room from the hall way.